Hans-Arnold Stahlschmidt: North Africa

 Six days later, on 26 February 1942, flying his Bf 109F-4 Stahlschmidt was again shot down.
 While strafing an Allied supply column when his engine suddenly seized.
 This time though, as he crash-landed he was taken prisoner by Free Polish soldiers, who beat him and stole his medals.
 Interrogated, then sent onto another camp he was able to escape on foot later that night.
 In a 16-hour trek, he walked 60 km through the desert and reached the German lines.
 Stahlschmidt purportedly suffered severe anxiety after his escape.
 His physical injuries amounted to a fractured eye socket and several cracked ribs.
 His psychological state manifested itself in constant shaking and insomnia.
 In modern parlance, these symptoms could be construed as post-traumatic stress disorder.
 Stahlschmidt was sent to a hospital in Munich for two weeks and a medical evaluation.
 Marseille was suffering from dysentery and was sent with him.

 Stahlschmidt was awarded the German Cross in Gold on 9 April 1942.
 Stahlschmidt crash-landed and being shot down by ground-fire on 7 May in Werknummer 8480.
 The rocky terrain tore off the tail plane of the Bf 109.

 On 22 May 1942 he achieved his 9th victory.
 Over the frontline Bf 109s of his staffel bounced 20 P-40s escorting 12 Martin Baltimore bombers.
 Stahlschmidt shot down a P-40 from No. 250 Squadron RAF.
-Stahlschmidt gained his 10th victory on 29 May 1942 as the Battle of Gazala and Battle of Bir Hakeim raged.
-His staffel attacked P-40s of No. 450 Squadron RAAF and claimed three shot down.
+On 26 May 1942, Generaloberst Erwin Rommel launched Operation Theseus, also referred to as the Battle of Gazala and the Battle of Bir Hakeim.
+Stahlschmidt gained his 10th victory on 29 May 1942 as the Battle of Gazala and Bir Hakeim raged.
+His Staffel attacked P-40s of No. 450 Squadron RAAF and claimed three shot down.
 Stahlschmidt claimed a single victory—Sergeants Dean, Packer and Shaw were posted missing in action.
-Four days after his 9th victory on 22 May 1942, Erwin Rommel launched his counter-offensive that would eventually take the Axis forces back across Libya and Egypt.
 It was now that Stahlschmidt's combat success really started.
 On 26 June the Geschwader crossed over onto Egyptian soil, at Sidi Barrani.